shibd/pulsar-client-node/README.md

 ## Compatibility

-Compatibility between each version of the Node.js client and the C++ client is as follows:
+Compatibili ty between each version of the Node.js client and the C++ client is as follows:

 | Node.js client | C++ client      |
 |----------------|-----------------|